PsyTeachR/reprores-v2/docs/appendix-d-datasets.md

 * [Sensation Seeking Scale](data/sensation_seeking.csv) Zuckerman M. (1984).
 Sensation seeking: a comparative approach to a human trait.
 Behavioral and Brain Sciences.
 7: 413-471.
 * [Small Factorial Design: 2w*2b](data/smalldata.csv) Small simulated dataset (n = 5) with one within-subject factor (time) having 2 levels (pre and post) and one beteen-subject factor (group) having two levels (control and experimental).
 The dataset is in wide format and created with faux.
 * [Systemizing Quotient](data/sq_data.csv) Reverse coded (Q#R) questions coded as strongly disagree = 2, slightly disagree = 1, else = 0.
 The other questions are coded as strongly agree = 2, slightly agree = 1, else = 0.
-c("* [Stroop Task](data/stroop.csv) 50 simulated subject in a stroop task viewing all combinations of word and ink colours blue, purple, green, red, and brown, 5 times each.
+* [Stroop Task](data/stroop.csv) 50 simulated subject in a stroop task viewing all combinations of word and ink colours blue, purple, green, red, and brown, 5 times each.
 Subjects respond with the ink colour.
-Subjects who do not respond in time have NA for response and rt.", "* [Stroop Task](data/stroop.xlsx) 50 simulated subject in a stroop task viewing all combinations of word and ink colours blue, purple, green, red, and brown, 5 times each.
+Subjects who do not respond in time have NA for response and rt.
+* [Stroop Task](data/stroop.xlsx) 50 simulated subject in a stroop task viewing all combinations of word and ink colours blue, purple, green, red, and brown, 5 times each.
 Subjects respond with the ink colour.
-Subjects who do not respond in time have NA for response and rt."
+Subjects who do not respond in time have NA for response and rt.
-)
 * [User Demographics](data/users.csv) A dataset with unique participant ID, sex and birth year.
 To be used in conjunction with data from [disgust], [disgust_scores], [personality], [personality_scores], and [users2].
 * [User Demographics 2](data/users2.csv) A dataset with unique participant ID, birth year, and sex.
 To be used in conjunction with data from [disgust], [disgust_scores], [personality], [personality_scores], and [users].